NonLogicalDev/SublimeText_LightTable_esque_theme/README.md

 SublimeText_LightTable_esque_theme
 ==================================

-A theme that looks like the one used in the awesome new IDE LightTable Designed to look best with the Soda Skin
+A theme that looks like the one used in the awesome new IDE LightTable.

+Designed to look best with the Soda Skin

 ## Clojure